 We’ll also have a Young Eagles Build And Fly session after the muffins are put away, from 10:00 am to 12 noon.
 Build and Fly is a youth activity building a radio-control mode aircraft.
 We are nearing completion of the project and helping hands are always welcome.

-On Saturday, November 9th, we will be having our Second Saturday Pancake Breakfast from 8:00 to 10:00 a.m. at the EAA hangar, S-12 at the Lincoln Regional Airport.
-If you are not familiar with the airport, navigate to Flight Line Drive and follow the “EAA” signs.
-All are welcome.
+On Saturday, January 11th, we will be doing something a bit different for our first Second Saturday Gathering of 2025.
+We’ll still meet rom 8:00 to 10:00 a.m. at the EAA hangar, S-12 at the Lincoln Regional Airport.
+(If you are not familiar with the airport, navigate to Flight Line Drive and follow the “EAA” signs.
+All are welcome.)